jessicaaustin/xarray_netcdf_hanging_issue/README.md

 conda activate xarray_reproduce
 ```

-Run test.
-Fails intermittently, but will typically happen after just a few attempts.
+Run tests
 ```
+# this script fails randomly, so try it a bunch of times until it fails
-for i in {1..50}; do echo $i; pytest -s xarray_reproduce_test.py; done
+for i in {1..10}; do echo $i; python reproduce.py; done
 ```

 Dump env info: